Curar/rakietka/5.6-rc/README.md

-Test version of the kernel - contains only Nouveau
+Test version of the kernel